-BOX3, also known as The Slow Box was initiated by Mandy Gamsu in November and has been passing from artist to artist.
+BOX3, also known as The Slow Box is the latest pandemic friendly exchange collaboration by five Material Voice artists.
+It was initiated by Mandy Gamsu in November and has been passing from artist to artist, with each artist responding to, reworking and adding to what they receive.

 BOX2 was the second Material Voice Covid-secure collaboration, exploring new ways of sharing ideas and working together.
 Gillian Brent initiated the process and made a box which was passed in turn to Sarah Villeneau, Kate Langrish-Smith, Mandy Gamsu and Clee Claire Lee.